rohanbaravkar4/rohanbaravkar4/README.md

 - 👋 Hi, I’m Rohan Baravkar, having electrical engineering and industrial automation experience of 7 years.
+PLC, HMI and SCADA programming.
 - 👀 I’m currently interested in Robotics, machine learning and AI projects, with Python, Matlab or Go platforms.
 - 🌱 I’m currently learning Matlab, Go Languages.
 - 💞️ I’m looking to collaborate on Robotics/ AI projects based on Python or Matlab.
+Plus PLC software development projects based on TWINCAT 3.
 - 📫 How to reach me - www.linkedin.com/in/rohanbaravkar

 <!---